Drake’s Not Like Us lawsuit against Universal Music dismissed by judge

 Drake’s defamation lawsuit against Universal Music Group over its release of Kendrick Lamar’s scathing diss track “Not Like Us” has been dismissed.

+UMG filed a motion to dismiss the lawsuit, slamming his claims as “groundless and indeed ridiculous.”

-A judge granted UMG’s motion to dismiss Thursday, “because the Court concludes that the allegedly defamatory statements in “Not Like Us” are nonactionable opinion,” reads the filing seen by The Independent.
+A judge granted UMG’s motion to dismiss Thursday.
+In the filing, seen by The Independent, the judge concluded that “the allegedly defamatory statements in ‘Not Like Us’ are nonactionable opinion.”

 “A reasonable listener could not have concluded that ‘Not Like Us’ was conveying objective facts about Drake,” U.S. District Judge Jeannette Vargas said.

+Vargas wrote: “To allege that UMG implemented covert practices to manipulate streams of ‘Not Like Us’ and inflate the Recording’s perceived popularity, Plaintiff relies on Tweets7by individual users and reporting from fans to allege that UMG utilized covert tactics to manipulate streams of ‘Not Like Us.’
+The Court finds Plaintiff’s reliance on online comments and reporting insufficient to meet the plausibility standard.”

+In a statement to The Independent, a spokesperson for Drake said: "We intend to appeal today’s ruling, and we look forward to the Court of Appeals reviewing it.”

-The 38-year-old “One Dance” rapper has been locked in a legal feud with UMG since January, when he alleged that the record label knew the accusations made in Lamar’s chart-topper were false but chose corporate greed over the safety and well-being of its artists.
+Drake had been locked in a legal feud with UMG since January, when he alleged that the record label knew the accusations made in Lamar’s chart-topping hit were false but chose corporate greed over the safety and well-being of its artists.

-UMG CEO and chairman Lucian Grainge later filed a letter, calling Drake’s claims “farcical,” “nonsensical,” “groundless and indeed ridiculous.”
+UMG CEO and chairman Lucian Grainge later filed a letter, calling Drake’s claims “farcical” and “nonsensical.”

 He noted that the company had spent “hundreds of millions” in furthering the “Passionfruit” rapper’s music career, since he signed with the company’s Republic imprint in 2009.